catseye/The-Dossier/article/A Basic Theory of Video Games.md

 view, but it's far too abstract to do much with.
 Computer science provides us with the concept of the _state machine_ which can help us break it down.

-However, note that the state machine concept is used primarily as a *concept*, and not as programming abstraction.
+However, note that here the state machine concept is used primarily as a *concept*, and not as programming abstraction.
 That is, you don't tend to see anything like `class StateMachine { ... }` in a video game's code, at least not until the 1990's, because the overhead for such a thing would be prohibitive on (e.g.) an 8-bit processor.

-Instead, the state machine is implemented directly in the code, generally in terms of global variables and execution location.
+Instead, the state machine is implemented directly in the code, usually "hand-written" in terms of global variables and execution location.
 It's probably obvious how the former works, but the latter is somewhat more subtle; it basically comes down to, if we are inside such-and-such part of the code, we know we must be in such-and-such state, so act accordingly.
-It's like the state has been "compiled into" the code.
+It's like the information about current state has been "compiled into" the code.

 There are two other things to note about the states of a video game: